cometbft/cometbft/spec/abci/abci++_basic_concepts.md

   should be implemented with special care.
   As a general rule, an Application that detects an invalid vote extension SHOULD accept it in `VerifyVoteExtensionResponse` and ignore it in its own logic.
 CometBFT calls it when a process receives a precommit message with a (possibly empty) vote extension, for the current height.
-It is not called for precommit votes received after the height is concluded but while waiting to accumulate more votes.
+It is not called for precommit votes received after the height is concluded but while waiting to accumulate more precommit votes.
   The logic in `VerifyVoteExtension` MUST be deterministic.

 - [**FinalizeBlock:**](./abci++_methods.md#finalizeblock) It delivers a decided block to the